ldelaossa/GPDQ/source-docs/index.rst

 ====

 GPDQ  (Gold Particle Detection and Quantification) is a tool for the analysis of images obtained by inmunogold labeling.
-It is written in Matlab, and provides a set of functionalities that allow:
+It is written in Matlab, and provides a set of functionalities for:

-* Managing projects and experimental series
+* Projects and experimental series management
-* Automatic and semiautomatic labeling of images
+* Automatic and semiautomatic image labeling
 * Basic image procesing
 * Data analysis
-* Generating and exporting reports.
+* Report generation.

 .. figure:: _images/gpdqGUI.png
     :width: 600px